okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 ### Org settings that control the email template

-Okta emails are based off templates, and the type of template used to enable activations depends on how you've configured your org.
-Your app can integrate with two different email templates during the user activation process.
+Okta emails are based on templates, and the type of template used to enable activations depends on how you've configured your org.
+Your app can integrate with two different email templates during user activation.
 The following matrix lists the org setting values needed to enable each email template.

 | Email template  | [Email verification required before access](#email-verification-required-before-access)  | [Enrollment policy for email authenticator](#enrollment-policy-for-email-authenticator) | [Self-service recovery with email](#self-service-recovery-with-email)| Supported methods |
 | ----------------------------| ------------------|------------------------|-------------|-------------------------|
 | [Email Factor Verification](#update-email-factor-verification-template)   | Yes   | Optional or Disabled | Yes | OTP
 | [Registration - Activation](#find-the-registration-activation-template)  | Yes   | Optional or Disabled | No | Link

 See [Setting location in the Admin Console](#setting-location-in-the-admin-console) to locate each setting in the Admin console.
-The following step-by-step instructions detail how to integrate each template in your app.
+The following step-by-step instructions detail how to integrate each template into your app.

 * [Integrate the Email Factor Verification template](#integrate-the-email-factor-verification-template)
 * [Integrate The Registration - Activation template](#integrate-the-registration-activation-template)